ch-shin/ch-shin.github.io/index.md

 </h4>
 - Data Scientist, Deep Backend Team
 - Projects: Deep Learning in NILM, Appliance Promotion based on Disaggregated Appliance Usage, Anomaly Detection in Solar Power Management System
-- Working in Encored as a data scientist was able to gain much experience with software and data science.
+- Working as a data scientist at Encored, I have gained extensive experience with software and data science.
 Before, I had thought that “great” algorithms alone are enough to solve many problems in real-world.
-However, I became deeply realized that data really matters, and there are a lot of troublesome steps to deploy ML products that work.
+However, I became deeply realized that there are a lot of troublesome steps to deploy ML products that work, and data really matters.
 With lessons from my experience in Encored, I want to pursue my doctoral course with the theme of how AI can overcome difficulties in real-world data problems in flexible and robust ways as humans.

 <h4 class="experience">
   <i class="material-icons md-18">apartment</i>